-Multiculturalism is a body of thought in political philosophy about the proper way to respond to cultural and religious diversity.
-Mere toleration of group differences is said to fall short of treating members of minority groups as equal citizens; recognition and positive accommodation of group differences are required through “group-differentiated rights,” a term coined by Will Kymlicka (1995).
-Some group-differentiated rights are held by individual members of minority groups, as in the case of individuals who are granted exemptions from generally applicable laws in virtue of their religious beliefs or individuals who seek language accommodations in schools or in voting.
-Other group-differentiated rights are held by the group qua group rather by its members severally; such rights are properly called group rights, as in the case of indigenous groups and minority nations, who claim the right of self-determination.
+Modern states are organized around the language and culture of the dominant groups that have historically constituted them.
+As a result, members of minority cultural groups face barriers in pursuing their social practices in ways that members of dominant groups do not.
+Some theorists argue for tolerating minority groups by leaving them free of state interference (Kukathas 1995, 2003).
+Others argue that mere toleration of group differences falls short of treating members of minority groups as equals; what is required is recognition and positive accommodation of minority group practices through what the leading theorist of multiculturalism Will Kymlicka has called “group-differentiated rights” (1995).
+Some group-differentiated rights are held by individual members of minority groups, as in the case of individuals who are granted exemptions from generally applicable laws in virtue of their religious beliefs or individuals who seek language accommodations in education and in voting.
+Other group-differentiated rights are held by the group qua group rather by its members severally; such rights are properly called “group rights,” as in the case of indigenous groups and minority nations, who claim the right of self-determination.
 In the latter respect, multiculturalism is closely allied with nationalism.

 - 1. The claims of multiculturalism